vruusmann/blog/_posts/2015-02-06-jpmml_model_api_transform_measure.md

 The size of the object graph: 9920 bytes
 ```

 All the differences between these two object graphs are solely attributable to the omission of SAX Locator information.
-It can be seen that instances of `org.xml.sax.Locator` make up (373 - 271) / 373 = 27.3% of distinct objects and (13680 - 9920) / 13680 = 27.5% of memory consumption.
+It can be seen that `org.xml.sax.Locator` objects make up (373 - 271) / 373 = 27.3% of distinct objects and (13680 - 9920) / 13680 = 27.5% of memory consumption.